DigiScore/digiscore.github.io/_posts/2023-02-21-digiscore_NY_Columbia_presentation.md

 Several other key insights were also introduced:
 - the digital score, due to its interactivity and open relationships between musicians, is helping move the power balance away from "the composer" (who dictates) and "the performer" (who obeys).
 This is very helpful in supporting current concerns of inclusivity and social equality.
 - the term digital musician should embrace all musicians who creatively use digital technology in music-making (which thankfully the DigiScore project also supports)
+- the digital score format seems like a versatile mixed-media way of representing a musicological study of a historic (or modern) score.
+This might even be a format for performance playback that expands the cultural, historical or personal interest points of a particular score.
 - several sources of inspiration were recalled that could enhance the digiscore project:
   - "Music - Drastic or Gnostic" by Carolyn Abbate
   - Ichiro Fujinaga's researchj into symbolic representations of notation and scores